Declaring a Major in Mechanical Engineering

 In addition to this formal advising system, students are encouraged to engage the faculty at large, to consult with course instructors for advice.
 Start by browsing faculty profiles and research sites to learn more about ongoing research in the School of Engineering, then contact faculty whose work interests them for potential research projects.

 After declaring a major, academic advisors are in the department of the major chosen.
+Please reach out to the advisor that handles advising for your college.

 Mechanical Engineering Advisors